 Ukraine Attack: What We Know

-The tweet has been seen nearly 100,000 times since it was first posted – and it is just one of the dozens of recent videos that show Russian losses on the frontlines of Ukraine.
+The tweet has been seen nearly many times since it was first posted – and it is just one of the dozens of videos that show Russian losses on the frontlines of Ukraine.

 It is also not the first time that the BMP-2 has been the “star” of the show in such social media posts.

-Last spring, videos were widely circulated that showed the lightly armored vehicles destroyed after hitting anti-tank mines.
+Last year, videos were widely circulated that showed the lightly armored vehicles destroyed after hitting anti-tank mines.